iiasa/GLOBIOM_doc/source/R.rst

 For example, to add the GAMS system directory to the search path on Linux use:
     ``export PATH="/opt/gams/gams:$PATH"``

-Since profile scripts execute on starting a session, you need to log out and back in for your edits to be picked up.
+**Note:** since profile scripts execute on starting a session, you need to log out and back in for your edits to be picked up.

 GLOBIOM-specific R packages